nemoarchive/documentation/submit_data.md

 &nbsp;

 ## Manifest submission and validation
-To submit your manifest for validation, log into [the NeMO website](https://nemoarchive.org/) using your NeMO Aspera credentials.
+To submit your manifest for validation, log into [NeMO](https://nemoarchive.org/) using your NeMO Aspera credentials.
 Once logged in, select `Dashboard` in the top navigation.
 This will take you to a page with links to make a submission, or view your current submissions (described below).

 Upon upload, file manifests will be immediately validated for:
 * complete header row